Ronakshoghi/DataBase/README.md

 # Micormechanical simulation workflow
 ### a tool designed to manage micromechanical simulations using CPFEM (Crystal Plasticity Finite Element Method) or CPFFT (Crystal Plasticity Fast Fourier Transform).
 It provides an efficient workflow for:

--Creating simulation input files
+- Creating simulation input files
--Running simulation jobs
+- Running simulation jobs
--Collecting and storing results in JSON format
+- Collecting and storing results in JSON format

 After each simulation, metadata is automatically extracted following the metadata schema described in <u>(https://github.com/Ronakshoghi/MetadataSchema)<u>